 Relationships – Linkody allows you to access narrowed graphs based on relationship filters which you choose.
 You can then download this data as a CSV (comma separated values) sheet and conduct a link analysis fairly easily.

 Graph information includes:

-- Moz Metrics Distributions (aka domain authority)
+- Moz Metrics Distributions (aka Domain Authority and Page Authority)

 - Spam Score Distribution